 Where you have only provided to us your consent for the collection, processing and transfer of your personal data for a specific purpose (for example in relation to health and safety monitoring), you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent simply email our data protection point of contact below.

 Once we have received notification that you have withdrawn your consent, we will erase your data and no longer process your personal information (personal data) for the purpose(s) you originally agreed to unless we have a legal obligation to do so.

-This privacy notice was last updated in November 2018.
+This privacy notice was last updated on 9th July 2019.

 If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email our Chief Data Privacy Officer at the email address below.

 We are sorry to lose you and if you chose to opt out we will refrain from sending you any further marketing material, though we may keep a record of your information as part of our legal obligation or where it is necessary for the purposes of our legitimate interests and those interests are not overridden by your privacy rights.
 Additionally, if you wish to withdraw your consent for receiving information, please send an email to the Chief Data Privacy Officer at: